nomic-ai/gpt4all/README.md

 ## License
 The source code of this chat interface is currently under a GPL license.
-The underlying GPT-J based model is under a Apache 2 License.
+The underlying GPT4All-j model is released under non-restrictive open-source Apache 2 License.